RRHF: Rank Responses to Align Language Models with Human Feedback without tears: Approach

 During training, we have $k$ different responses $y_i$ of $x$ sampled by policy $\rho_i, 1\leq i \leq k$.
 Sampling with policy $\rho_i$ is not restricted here which can be the initial model $\rho$, the learned model $\pi$, other LLMs like ChatGPT or GPT-4, or a response provided by human experts.
 The sampling policy $\rho_i$ can also vary across the training time.
-Our sampling method can leverage any existing good or bad responses to help the model align with humans, while PPO must sample by its learned model $\pi$.
+Our sampling method can leverage any existing good or bad responses to help the model align with humans, while PPO can only learn from samples from its learned model $\pi$.

 The reward function gives scores for each $y_i$ with $R(x,y_i)=r_i$.
 To align with scores $\{r_i\}_k$, we use our model $\pi$ to give scores $p_i$ for each $y_i$ by:

 where $p_i$ is conditional log probability (length-normalized) of $y_i$ under model $\pi$.
 Our idea is simple, let the model $\pi$ give larger probabilities for better responses and give smaller probabilities for worse responses.
 Inspired by \citet{liu-etal-2022-brio}, we optimize this object by ranking loss: